This exhibition is now available online. Visit the online exhibition at this link here.

 Within the photographic process of image-making, the artist is given tools to alter and manipulate the evidence of what is witnessed.
-During the summer, students involved in the Photography Intensive were led through a series of photo walks and workshops aimed towards meaning and making.
+During the summer of 2019, students involved in the Photography Intensive were led through a series of photo walks and workshops aimed towards meaning and making.

 Students including Slater Biln, Avi Maru, Evan Muir, Sam Tortell, and Matisse Wenban were encouraged to work with past and present approaches to photography such as analogue photography in the darkroom and digital processes in the computer lab.
 Through experimentation and the practice of seeing, students were challenged to respond to the ever-changing landscape of Metro Vancouver and create work that reflected their ideas of the past, present, and future of their home.